 This document describes how to install an Aeternity node using a release binary either by:

-In order to install an Aeternity node manually, you need to:
+In order to install an Aeternity node from a tarball, you need to:

-- Retrieve the release binary corresponding to your platform;
+- Retrieve the release tarball corresponding to your platform;

 - Install the required dependencies;